Frequently Asked Questions

 • You are receiving calls from your creditors

 3. Will I be totally debt free upon completion of your program?

 Yes.
 When you complete our program, all unsecured debt enrolled will be fully paid off.
 However, not all of our enrolled clients complete our program and following through with the monthly savings plan is key to your financial freedom.

 4. Will this program have a negative effect on my credit?

 The reason you are eligible for our program is because you have legitimate financial hardships.
 Therefore, you may be late with your monthly payments and, in certain instances, are no longer making payments.
 Late and missed payments already have an adverse effect on your credit.
 In many instances, your credit may not be further affected.

-5. How long will it take me to complete the program?
+5. How long is the program?

 6. How much will my monthly payment be?